EKarton/Photos-Drive/apps/cli-client/docs/create_mongodb_connection_string.md

     ![Create user 4](./images/creating-mongodb-connection-string/create-user-4.png)

-6. Now, click to the `Clusters` tab and click on the `Connect` button:
+6. Now, click on the `Clusters` tab and click on the `Connect` button:

     ![Connect 1](./images/creating-mongodb-connection-string/connect-1.png)